Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 #### TxHeader Validation

-1. Verify that `Results` includes at least one item.
+1. Check that `Results` includes at least one item.
-2. Verify that each of the `Results` is present and valid.
+2. Check that each of the `Results` is present and valid.

 ### Output 1